Coleman D. Ross

 |

-In 2010, the Boy Scouts of America will be celebrating its 100th anniversary.
-In 2006 I was appointed to a national council task force to develop the 12th edition of the Boy Scout Handbook, which will be published in the BSA’s centennial year.
-The handbook has been the official manual of the Boy Scouts of America since the first edition was published in 1911; the upcoming edition will address traditional topics such as camping, first aid, and hiking, as well as personal development and the internet.
+In 2010, the Boy Scouts of America celebrated its 100th anniversary.
+In 2006 I was appointed to a national council task force to develop the 12th edition of the Boy Scout Handbook, which was published for the BSA’s centennial year.
+The handbook has been the official manual of the Boy Scouts of America since the first edition was published in 1911; the latest edition addresses traditional topics such as camping, first aid, and hiking, as well as personal development and the internet.

 To secure endurance, physical power, physical courage, and skill, the first thing needful is to take stock of one's physical makeup, put the body in the best possible condition for doing its work, and then keep it in good order.